grego952/btp-connectivity/docs/1-connectivity-documentation/transparent-proxy-in-the-kyma-environment-1700cfe.md

 Use the transparent proxy in the Kyma environment.

-This documentation serves as a reference for the transparent proxy enablement in the Kyma environment and the respective transparent proxy operator, integrated with [Kyma's Lifecycle Manager](https://github.com/kyma-project/lifecycle-manager).
+This documentation serves as a reference for adding the transparent proxy in the Kyma environment and the respective transparent proxy operator, integrated with [Kyma's Lifecycle Manager](https://github.com/kyma-project/lifecycle-manager).

 The transparent proxy operator continuously observes the state of the system and the desired state defined by the transparent proxy custom resource.
 It then makes necessary adjustments to the system \(like creating, updating, or deleting resources\) to achieve the desired state, and regularly monitors the health of the transparent proxy, ensuring it runs optimally according to the configurations defined in the custom resource.